Titebond vs. Gorilla Wood Glue: Detailed Strength Comparison

 Like the previous methods, ensure the wood surface is free of dirt and residues before applying the Gorilla wood glue.
 It’ll also be an easy task if your material is cut evenly before the application.

-The trick our experts could give to ensure accuracy is to do a trial run.
+One piece of advice I always give for accuracy is to do a trial run.
 Try to connect the wood pieces without wood glue to determine how you want these materials to stick.

 Gorilla wood glue ultimate